Clemapfel/jluna/docs/manual.md

 [10000, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 10000]
 ```

-Note that `Array<T, R>::operator[](Range_t&&)` (linear indexing with a range) always returns a 1-rank vector of the corresponding value type, regardless of the original arrays rank.

 ## Matrices

 (this feature is not yet implemented, simply use `Array<T, 2>` until then)

 ## Generator Expressions

-One of julias most convenient features are [**generator expressions**](https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions) (also called list/array comprehensions).
-These are is a special kind of syntax that creates an iterable range.
-For example, the following expressions are equivalent:
+One of julias most convenient features are [**generator expressions**](https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions) (also called list- or array-comprehensions).
+These are is a special kind of syntax that creates an iterable, in-line, lazy-eval range.
+For example:

 ```julia
 # comprehension